Samuel van Houten: Ministership and later career

 While Van Houten lost his seat in 1894, the anti-Takkians won the general election, after which Joan Röell was asked to form a government.
 In this conservative liberal government, which was installed on 9 May 1894, Van Houten succeeded Tak van Poortvliet as Minister of the Interior.
 As such, he was responsible for preparing a new Election Act.
-During the campaigning for this act he narrowly survived an assassination attempt.
-He took an arrow to the knee before his attacker was taken down.
 While more modest than Tak van Poortvliet's previous proposal, Van Houten's bill still doubled the electorate to roughly half the male adult population, a figure that would gradually rise to 68% in 1913.
 Aside from the suffrage issue, Van Houten introduced a bill that gave municipalities more financial support.
 He also allowed for the territorial expansion or large municipalities, such as Rotterdam in 1894 and Amsterdam and Leiden in 1896, necessitated by urbanisation.

 Van Houten's ministership lasted until 27 July 1897, when he was succeeded by Hendrik Goeman Borgesius.
 Although he was not re-elected to the House of Representatives, he sat in the Senate for Friesland between 1904 and 1907.
 He strongly opposed the government of Abraham Kuyper, but also criticised liberal policy; his voting behaviour led some fellow liberals to call him an "honorary member of the right".
 Critical of the new electoral system and the expansion of government, the 85-year old Van Houten founded the short-lived Liberal Party in 1922 and became its lijsttrekker in the general election in that year.
 The party won one seat, but Van Houten chose not to accept it, allowing instead Lizzy van Dorp to take the seat.